-Join our Wales tours from London and discover the best of this special nation.
-Travel in a small-group on a comfortable minibus, in the company of a knowledgable driver-guide.
-Absorb stunning scenery in National Parks, discover Welsh industrial history, visit the most iconic castles and spend time in the capital city Cardiff…
+Join our Wales tours from London and visit the most iconic places in Wales.
+Travel in a small-group on a comfortable minibus, in the company of a friendly driver-guide.
+Absorb stunning scenery, discover Welsh industrial history, visit historic castles and spend time in the capital city Cardiff…

-Absorb spectacular scenery in all three of Wales’ National Parks: Snowdonia, Pembrokeshire Coast & Brecon Beacons.
+See Wales’ 3 National Parks: Snowdonia, Pembrokeshire Coast & Brecon Beacons.

-Spend time in Wales’ two most iconic cities: the captial Cardiff, and the home of the Welsh patron saint, St Davids.
+Visit Wales’ most iconic cities: the capital Cardiff, and historic St Davids.

-The next key period in shaping Wales was the industrial revolution, which started in the late 18th century.
-Wales, a landscape rich in natural resources, saw its industries boom, initially it was the iron industry that saw much growth, but by the late 19th century coal was the booming resource.
-This saw the population grow rapidly, as did the towns and cities, and much of Wales prospered even through to WWI.
-But post-WWII Wales saw industries, coal especially, decline, and the nation saw much suffering.
-Modern Wales took a new direction in 1999, with the formation of the Welsh Assembly.
+The next key period in shaping Wales was the industrial revolution, which began in the late 18th century.
+Wales, a landscape rich in natural resources, saw its industries boom.
+Initially it was the iron that saw much growth, but by the late 19th century coal was the booming industry.
+As a result, the population, towns and cities all grew rapidly and much of Wales prospered until WWI.
+But post-WWII Wales saw its industries, coal especially, decline, and the nation saw much suffering.
+Wales took a new, modern direction in 1999, with the formation of the Senedd Cmryu; the Welsh Parliament.

 If you visit Wales then you’ll likely arrive in the capital, Cardiff, at some point.
 Allow time as there’s much to do and see in the city, including Cardiff castle, which has a 2,000-year history, exploring the dynamic Cardiff Bay area, wandering the famous shopping ‘arcades’ and seeing the iconic Principality stadium, home of the Welsh national sport, Rugby.
 Any trip should also include the other iconic city in Wales, St Davids; the smallest city in Britain with a population of less than 2,000 and home to a famous Cathedral that is the resting place of St David, the Welsh Patron saint.